19hours/sg-statutes/Acts/Co-operative Societies Act.md

 “allowance” means the remuneration paid to a member of the committee of management of a society in consideration of his voluntary services rendered to the society on a regular basis;

-“apex organisation” means an organisation established to facilitate the operations of all primary and secondary co-operative societies in Singapore;
+“apex organisation” means an organisation established to facilitate the operations of all primary and secondary societies in Singapore;

+[Act 3 of 2018 wef 10/04/2018]

+“Assistant Registrar” means an Assistant Registrar of Co‑operative Societies appointed under section 3(1);

+[Act 3 of 2018 wef 10/04/2018]

 “audit committee”, in relation to a credit society, means the audit committee of the credit society referred to in section 36;

 “auditor”, in relation to a society, means any person referred to in section 33(1) or 36(4)(b);

+“authorised person”, in relation to a matter, means a person who is authorised by the Registrar in writing to act on behalf of the Registrar in relation to the matter;

+[Act 3 of 2018 wef 10/04/2018]

 “body corporate” includes a limited liability partnership;